 In 2003, Diane joined Court TV full-time and became the Chief Investigative Reporter, once again, breaking the story of another allegation of child sexual misconduct against entertainer, Michael Jackson.
-It was a story Dimond had followed since she first revealed Jackson’s legal problems in 1993.
 In advance of preparing to cover Jackson’s criminal trial in 2005, Dimond began to write a book about her decade long involvement with the story.
-Be Careful Who You Love: Inside the Michael Jackson Case (Simon and Schuster/Atria) is seen by many as the definitive work about one of the most controversial figures in the entertainment industry.
+Be Careful Who You Love: Inside the Michael Jackson Case (Simon and Schuster/Atria) is seen by many as the definitive work about one of the most talented and controversial figures in the entertainment industry.

 Diane, an only child, took some time off in 2006 following the illness and death of both her father, Allen Hughes and her mother, Ruby Hughes in Albuquerque.